 Do I like it?
 It’s (quite literally) growing on me!
 I treated myself to a child free couple of hours when I got back to have my highlights redone, and am feeling a little more comfortable now I have some blonde again (with most of the old ombre colour being cut away!).
 I am feeling super proud of donating to a great charity, and am excited to see images of the wigs we made when The Little Princess Trust share them with me in due course.

 We made the most of our day in London by heading for a trip on the London Eye, something which I was keen to experience on a bright and sunny day.
 Mike had mentioned the night before that he was a little scared of heights (how I didn’t know this after 10 years is beyond me!), but it moves so slowly that the scale didn’t bother him at all.
 Erin loved having a birdseye view over London, pointing out a merry go round that she wanted to go on when we got back down to ground (of all the things she could see, trust her to notice something so boring!).

 Overall, a great day was had by all, and I am so proud of all the ladies who took part on the day.
-If you have long hair and can donate a minimum of 7 inches, you can learn more about how to get involved here.
+If you have long hair and can donate a minimum of 7 inches to the Little Princess Trust, you can learn more about how to get involved here.